Sago the Staple Food of the Indigenous People in Wondama Bay which is an important tourist destination in West Papua province of Indonesia.

 The rasped pith is then kneaded and washed with water where sago starch is removed from its coarse fiber.
 The water containing sago starch will pass through a screen and channeled to a settling container where the sago starch is collected and the excess water is removed.

 Visitors who are interested in seeing and participating in the process of the extraction of sago starch can go to Wondama regency.
-They can try rasping the sago pith using traditional hoe pounder and kneading the rasped pith to extract the starch as well as working in the kitchen to make cake made of sago flour.
+They can try rasping the sago pith using traditional hoe pounder and kneading the rasped pith to extract the starch as well as working in the kitchen to make papeda, and any kind of cakes made of sago flour.

 |Ecotourism attractions in Wondama regency (its capital is Rasiei)|